 Support4work helps to support a small business offer suitable work to an injured person during the recovery COVID-19 period.

 When submitting your application, you will be asked to provide your small business letterhead which includes your business name, ABN, address, phone number, email address, bank account name, BSB account number and signature and proof of identity documentation, this could include current drivers licence, Australian or foreign passport.
 Other primary evidence types can be used if this is unavailable.
+If your small business does not have a letterhead, a statutory declaration or certified document with relevant banking details can be provided.

 If the applicant is not the business owner, authorisation by the small business owner for you to act on their behalf is also required.